testingisdocumenting/webtau/webtau-docs/webtau/REST/headers.md

 Standard headers like `Content-Type` and `Accept` are set on your behalf.
 When payload content is present then values are based on the content type you are sending.
-When no palyload is present, it defaults to `application/json`.
+When no payload is present, it defaults to `application/json`.

 # Common Header